[Watch related FOX 8 News coverage in the player above.]

 - Toledo Edison: 12.41 cents per kWh

-A typical FirstEnergy customer using an average 750-kilowatt hours per month will see their bill rise about 47% from May 2023 to June 2024, according to an April news release from the utility.
+A typical FirstEnergy customer using an average 750-kilowatt hours per month would see their bill rise about 47% from May 2023 to June 2024, according to an April news release from the utility.

 “With energy rates elevated as we head into the hot, summer months, now is a great time to review your options so that you can select a rate or program that works best for you and your family,” Mark Jones, a FirstEnergy vice president, is quoted in the release.
 “By selecting a competitive energy supplier that offers a rate lower than the price to compare on your bill, you may be able to pay less each month.”